McTavishLab/extensiphy/README.md

 RapUp assembles homologous loci by mapping to a reference from the alignment, calls consensus, adds to existing alignment, and places in the tree using EPA in RAxML.

-Pipeline that takes an alignment, a tree, and sets of sequencing reads from query taxa.
+RapUp takes an alignment, a tree, and sets of sequencing reads from query taxa.

 ## Setup and Use